Business Cards: 7 Stats You Can’t Ignore

 - How Design Impacts Business Card Retention

-- What Information Matters Most on Business Cards?
+- What Information Matters Most on this topic?

 - The Role of Material and Finish in Business Card Perception

-- Digital vs. Physical Business Cards: A Data-Driven Comparison
+- Digital vs. Physical it: A Data-Driven Comparison

 Despite the digital revolution, the humble business card continues to hold significant sway in professional networking.
 Studies indicate that approximately 39% of people will change their mind about a potential business contact after receiving a business card.
-Furthermore, 72% of people judge a company based on the quality of its business card.
-This highlights that business cards are not merely carriers of contact information; they are powerful extensions of your brand identity and a direct reflection of your professionalism and attention to detail.
-In 2023 alone, billions of business cards were still printed globally, demonstrating their persistent relevance.
+And — 72% of people judge a company based on the quality of its business card.
+This highlights that business cards aren’t merely carriers of contact information.
+They’re powerful extensions of your brand identity and a direct reflection of your professionalism and attention to detail.
+In 2026 alone, billions of business cards were still printed globally, demonstrating their persistent relevance.

 How Design Impacts Business Card Retention

-The visual appeal of a business card is paramount to its longevity.
+The visual appeal of a business card is really important to its longevity.
 Research suggests that a well-designed card can increase the likelihood of it being kept by up to 55%.
 This includes factors like font choice, color scheme, and layout.
 For instance, a cluttered design with too much text can be overwhelming and lead to the card being discarded within minutes.
 Conversely, a clean, minimalist design with a clear hierarchy of information is more likely to be retained and referred to later.
-Consider that 63% of small businesses report that their business cards have helped them secure new clients.
+Consider that 63% of small businesses report that their it have helped them secure new clients.

-In the UK, 88% of people keep business cards for more than a day, with 35% keeping them for over a week.
+In the UK, 88% of people keep this for more than a day, with 35% keeping them for over a week.
 This demonstrates the tangible impact a physical card can have on brand recall and potential future engagement.

-When it comes to essential information, clarity and conciseness are key.
+clarity and conciseness are key.
 Your business card should prominently display your name, title, company name, phone number, email address, and website.
-About 40% of people will not do business with a company if the card looks unprofessional.
-Adding a QR code that links to your portfolio or LinkedIn profile can also significantly boost engagement, with studies showing a 15% increase in website visits when a QR code is present.
-Avoid overwhelming the card with too much text; aim for essential details that facilitate easy contact and further engagement.
+About 40% of people won’t do business with a company if the card looks unprofessional.
+Adding a QR code that links to your portfolio or LinkedIn profile can also boost engagement, with studies showing a 15% increase in website visits when a QR code is present.
+Avoid overwhelming the card with too much text.
+Aim for essential details that facilitate easy contact and further engagement.

 The Role of Material and Finish in Business Card Perception